thoughtbot/maybe_haskell/book/haskell-basics/kinds-and-parameters.md

 Imagine we wanted to generalize this `Person` type.
 What if people were able to hold arbitrary things?
-What if what that thing is (its type) doesn't really matter, the only meaningful thing we can say about it is if it's there or not.
+What if what that thing is (its type) doesn't really matter, if the only meaningful thing we can say about it is if it's there or not?
-What we had before was a *person with an age* or a *person without an age*, what we want here is a *person with a thing* or a *person without a thing*.
+What we had before was a *person with an age* or a *person without an age*.
+What we want now is a *person with a thing* or a *person without a thing*.

 One way to do this is to *parameterize* the type: